Professional Breeder

 Back to the topic about politically correct language:

-Members of the AARP are old enough to remember when everyone in certain countries were more or less required to call everyone else "Comrad".
+Members of the AARP are old enough to remember when everyone in certain countries were more or less required to call everyone else "comrade".
 This was supposed to somehow make everyone equal.
-We know how that turned out: "some people were more equal than others" Pretending, through language, that animals are equal to humans doesn't make sense to me (because it's untrue) even though I agree with the sentiment of treating animals better.
-RR
+We know how that turned out: "Some people were more equal than others."
+Pretending, through language, that animals are equal to humans doesn't make sense to me (because it's untrue) even though I agree with the sentiment of treating animals better.

 HOME: The Animal Rescue Fund of SC